 \section{Conclusion}

-We developed a lightweight filtering-based slip velocity estimation method that only uses encoder and IMU data and works in real time on distinct terrains.
-In addition, a Chi-Square hypothesis testing approach is proposed for detecting slip events.
-We tested the proposed algorithm on a Husky wheeled robot and demonstrate better performance than a standard InEKF.
-The discussed limitations motivate future study in this area of robot state estimation.
+We developed a lightweight filtering-based slip velocity estimation method that only uses encoder and IMU data and works in real-time on distinct terrains.
+In addition, a Chi-square hypothesis testing approach is proposed for detecting slip events.
+We tested the proposed algorithm on a Husky wheeled robot and demonstrated better performance than a standard InEKF.
+The discussed limitations motivate future studies in this area of robot state estimation.
 The proposed slip velocity estimator is a low-cost addition to the existing invariant EKF and has the potential to be widely adopted on various robotic platforms.

 {

 }